mitotic/slidoc/test/ex01-basic.md

 notation allowing interactive response.
 (The space after the `..` is required.)
 Click on a choice to view the correct answer.

-Concepts: questions, interactive: questions, multiple-choice;
+Tags: questions, interactive: questions, multiple-choice;
 questions, numeric response; questions, formulas; questions, text response